s0enke/ruempler.eu/source/_posts/enforcing-ports-and-adapters-in-php-with-deptrac.md

 Congratulations, you have successfully set up a basic deptrac configuration to enforce vertical architectural boundaries in your PHP monolith!

-Usually, that's only the first step, since allowing to call all classes in `Core` and `PackageB` from `PackageA` is not a good idea, as it will lead to a lot of dependencies between the packages.
+Usually, that's only the first step, since allowing to call all classes in `Infrastructure` and `Payment` from `Order` is not a good idea, as it will lead to a lot of dependencies between the packages.

-It's better to define a clear API of what PackageA exposes to the outside world.
+It's better to define a clear API of what Order exposes to the outside world.
 In Ports & Adapters, this is usually done by defining a 'driven' port interface.
 That's what we will cover in the next part of this series.